Freebirdgo/blockchain_score/README.md

-This is a new feature to the blockchain
+This project aims to add a new feature to blockchain

-## ChangeLog
+## log

-- add a scoring mechanism to PBFT
+- create the modified pbft algorithm:
+  - select best block score
+- compare pbft and the algorithm